 The IT sector is quickly adapting to artificial intelligence (AI) and machine learning has a significant role in this rapid improvement.
 Nowadays, we hear words like ML, ML algorithms, and ML engineering.

 But it’s not just a fancy term that companies adopt to appear trendy.
 The impact of machine learning is potent and its transformation of the IT sector is changing the way we look at modern businesses.

 Whether it’s the eCommerce industry, marketing, education, or healthcare, machine learning has shown its impacts everywhere.

-Machine learning seems interesting to implement because programs learn from examples (dataset), and improve themselves on their own.
+Machine learning seems interesting to implement because programs learn from examples (datasets), and improve themselves on their own.
 That said, the learning process may take a while if there were no guidelines or best practices to follow.
 As technology became more common, it gave way to a more sophisticated approach such as the MLOps.
 Also referred to as machine learning DevOps, MLOps is about adding discipline to ML model development and deployment.

-But since the term is relatively new, it’s easy for new learners to confuse it with the traditional DevOps.
+But since the term is relatively new, it’s easy for new learners to confuse it with traditional DevOps.
 So, let’s clear the confusion in this post.
 We will highlight the significant differences between ML DevOps and DevOps.
 It should help developers understand the theoretical and applied distinctions between the two.